jutonz/event_bus-wiki/Creating-Event-Consumers.md

 end
 ```

 Congratulations!!!
 You implemented five different consumers for `event_bus` events.
-Now, time to subscribe these consumers to the registered topics.
+Now, time to [subscribe these consumers to the registered topics](https://github.com/otobus/event_bus/wiki/Subscribing-Consumers-to-Topic(s)).